CancuiW/Lazy_Loading-_Images_with_Bootstrap/README.md

 Must use grunt to compile js and sass, so the submission must include src and destination with gruntfile and package.json

 Output expected -
-1. Use bootstrap5 html framework to code the webpage---
+1. Use bootstrap5 html framework to code the webpage-----（https://getbootstrap.com/docs/5.3/forms/checks-radios/）（https://getbootstrap.com/docs/5.3/layout/grid/）
-2. Image should only load when in viewport
+2. Image should only load when in viewport----- trigger event---document.addEventListener("DOMContentLoaded", function() { ... })
-3. Webpage must be responsive and must use grid structure ( 4-5 images on desktop and 2 images on tablet, 1 image on mobile)
+3. Webpage must be responsive and must use grid structure ( 4-5 images on desktop and 2 images on tablet, 1 image on mobile)----- media query
-4. Use Vanilla Js/jQuery wherever is required, no external plugins allowed.
+4. Use Vanilla Js/jQuery wherever is required, no external plugins allowed----- import modules in node.js
 5. Image box must always be square and image should always fill the box ( using css aspect ratio 1:1 is not allowed)
 6. Image should not lose its aspect ratio
 7. Those boxes must be checkbox and image should be background image of those checkboxes